 Treatment with gentamicin may result in overgrowth of nonsusceptible organisms.
 If this occurs, appropriate therapy is indicated.

-See BOXED WARNINGS regarding concurrent use of potent diuretics and regarding concurrent and/or sequential use of other neurotoxic and/or nephrotoxic antibiotics and for other essential information.
+See BOXED WARNINGS regarding concurrent use of potent diuretics and regarding concurrent and/or sequential use of other neurotoxic and/or for other essential information.

 Information for Patients

-Patients should be counseled that antibacterial drugs including Gentamicin Injection should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Gentamicin Injection, USP should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When Gentamicin Injection is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Gentamicin Injection or other antibacterial drugs in the future.
+When Gentamicin Injection, USP is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Gentamicin Injection, USP or other antibacterial drugs in the future.